MarlonBeloMarques/pokeapp/README.md

   </a>
 </p>

 PokeApp has been tested and configured for IOS devices only.
-You can download it from the App Store or configure locally.

 Get access to a huge list of pokemons with images and characteristics and the best thing is, after loading the pokemons you don't need internet anymore to see your pokemons.